Edexcel A level Component 3 Appraising: Section B - AOS 1 Vocal Music: Question 5 and wider listening (Bach connection II)

 This is where I’ve got to with my approach to preparing students for this question:

-• As you complete the study of a set work, follow up with a closely related Question 5.
-Move further and further away as students’ writing and repertoire knowledge develop over time.
+- As you complete the study of a set work, follow up with a closely related, but unfamiliar, work in the style of question 5.
+Move further and further away as students’ writing and repertoire knowledge develops over time.

-• Model the analysis process, live in the classroom.
+- Model the analysis process, live in the classroom.
 Verbalise your thinking so students can adopt your method and systems.
-(Remind students that in the exam they can stop and start the recording at any time.
-Pausing for a second and using the silence to scan DRSCHMITT analysis bullet points for missing information is really powerful.)
+Remind students that in the exam they can stop and start the recording at any time, using the silence to make DRSCHMITT analysis bullet points and obvious connections with a set work from the same AOS and related reference works.

-• Play the ‘A-Z of adjectives’ to get students to connect with the composer’s intentions and the information provided in the question.
-Get them up at the white board scribbling furiously as you audition an unfamiliar work together - aggressive, brash, courageous, dramatic, energetic etc.etc.
+- Play the ‘A-Z of adjectives’ to get students to connect with the composer’s intentions and the information provided in the question.
+Get them up at the white board scribbling descriptive terms that connect with what they’re hearing…aggressive, brash, courageous, dramatic, energetic, fiery… etc.

 The structure of the essay then comes together as follows: